kannankvs/md2/Command-Reference.md

 **config vlan add/del**

 This command is used to add or delete the vlan.
-This command needs root privileges.

   - Usage:
     config vlan add/del <vlan__id>